onflow/flow/flips/20210917-nft-metadata-standard.md

 * Mutable elements can also be used for metadata that is shared between multiple NFTs, to minimize redundant data storage.
   * A Side-effect (benefit?) here is that if the instance is stored in a contract in the developers account, the developer will need to cover the metaData storage costs instead of the NFT holder.

+#### HasMetaData Interface
+It is possible to nest metadata by defining a struct that conforms to the HasMetaData interface.
+When a metadata element conforms to HasMetaData, it allows that type to be queried by the Schema system and allows the client to receive full information about the sub-object as if it were another NFT.

 ### Schema System
 Schema, SchemaElement, and SchemaRetrievalMode are data types primarily for off-chain accessing of MetaData, although it may be useful for certain on-chain functionality
 * MetaDataHolder.retrieveSchemaData can be used to retrieve solid copies of the NFTs metadata for use off-chain via script